About the Program

 How many students do you accept?

-No. The National Science Foundation (NSF), has endorsed opening Research Experience for Undergraduate (REU) programs like SIGNALS to non-minority students who attend small liberal arts colleges as well as to minority students.
+No. The National Science Foundation (NSF), has endorsed opening Research Experience for Undergraduate (REU) programs like Biological Interactions to non-minority students who attend small liberal arts colleges as well as to minority students.
 Both minority students from all universities and non-minority students from small universities (without broad research opportunities) are encouraged to apply.

 ~87% underrepresented minority and ~70% women